exxlain/grats-back/README.md

 - **FastAPI** for REST API
 - **Docker Compose** for service orchestration

-## 📝 Next Steps
-- Integrate user authentication
-- Implement token-based payments and transactions
-- Deploy to cloud provider (AWS, DigitalOcean, etc.)

----

-© 2025 Your Project Name.
+© 2025 Grats Back.
 All rights reserved.